simai/ui-doc-template/source/docs/en/collections/collections-paths.md

 If you included a date as a variable in your collection items (in YYYY-MM-DD format), you can control the formatting of that date in your path by following the variable name with a pipe and using PHP date formatting codes.
-For any `/`s in your date formatting code, Jigsaw will create subdirectories as needed:
+For any `/`s in your date formatting code, Docara will create subdirectories as needed:

 ```php
 'path' => '{collection}/{published|Y-m-d}/{-title}' // 'posts/2017-03-27/title-of-first-post'